centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 </TabItem>
 </Tabs>

-7. Restart the Apache and PHP process to take in account the new configuration:
+7. Restart the Apache and PHP process to take in account the new configuration

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">